-To be 100 percent sure, students should also be familiar with the Nazi Germany and Communist Russia.
+To be 100 per cent sure, students should also be familiar with Nazi Germany and Communist Russia.
 This way, students can ensure they can answer Source-Based Questions if either one is tested.

 Another thing to note is that Nazi Germany and War World Two in Europe have not been tested for some years.
 Students who have mastered these topics in Secondary Three may continue to focus on them instead of the Cold War.
-There is a high probability that it will be tested for 2020 History Elective.
+There is a high probability that it will be tested for the 2020 History Elective examination.

 Ultimately, I would still say that it is necessary to study enough content to answer all questions.
 This blog post is only meant to be a guide on which topics to prioritize.
-I wish all students best of luck for their 2020 History Elective papers.
+I wish all students the best of luck with their 2020 History Elective papers.

 If you have any questions, please contact us!